Pascal-Kueng/dyadMLM/dev/roadmap.md

 - Extend the v0.0.1 covariance back-transformation only where applied use justifies it:
   - validate random-slope covariance blocks
-  - add a draw-wise `brms` adapter where a concrete model still requires the shared/difference back-transformation
+  - turn the tested internal `brms` extraction adapter into a public draw-wise transformation only where a concrete model still requires the shared/difference back-transformation
   - add the distinct DSM `+0.5/-0.5` transformation
   - consider bootstrap-draw or other uncertainty transformations